microsoft/DeepSpeed/blogs/deepspeed-chat/README.md

 # 6. Release: Try DeepSpeed Chat Today!

-We are very excited to share that DeepSpeed-Chat described in this blog is now open-sourced and available to the AI community.
+We are very excited to share that DeepSpeed-Chat is now open-sourced and available to the AI community.

 *    To get started, please visit our github page for DeepSpeed-Chat: [GitHub Landing Page](https://github.com/microsoft/DeepSpeedExamples/tree/master/applications/DeepSpeed-Chat)